hintron/pronghorn/README.md

 3. List the HTTP requests (i.e., HTTP method, URL) and responses (i.e., HTTP status code) used for both #1 and #2 above.

 You should use php for one of the tasks and javascript for the other (you can choose which, either way is fine).
 Again, we encourage you to use the internet as much as you want --- we just ask that you share whatever sources you use.
-We are interested in how you go about this process and that you can demonstrate your understanding of what is happening technically.
+We are interested in how you go about this process and that you can demonstrate your understanding of what is happening technically.N

 ## Solution